-Is it just me or do Japanese women never seem to never age?
+Is it just me or do Japanese women never seem to age?
 Since my first trip to Tokyo at age 14, I've been obsessed with Japanese beauty.
 Even now, I never come home from a vacay without a suitcase jammed full of products.
-(My last trip I dropped $400 on skincare—clearly I take my job VERY seriously.)
+(My last trip I dropped $400 on skincare—clearly I take my job very seriously.)
 If you've ever visited yourself, you'll know Japanese women have some of the most youthful complexions in the world.
 Which is why I'll never stop digging for clues on how exactly they keep wrinkles at bay.
 I know Japanese women are big on holistic and natural beauty, and that their preoccupation with wellness shows up on their faces.
-Of course, they also follow relatively strict skincare regimes, and keep tabs on the latest top-rated products to ensure they're using the very best.
-Still, there is one thing Japanese women know, that we in Australia don't.
-And this one seemingly innocuous, wrinkle-forming habit is a huge part of the reason Japanese women stay so youthful.
+Of course, they also follow relatively strict skincare regimens, and keep tabs on the latest top-rated products to ensure they're using the very best.
+Still, there is one thing Japanese women know that we in the rest of the world don't.
+And this one seemingly innocuous, wrinkle-avoiding habit is a huge part of the reason Japanese women stay so youthful.
 Ready to have your entire world turned upside down?

 The common cleansing mistake giving you wrinkles is..